Ayman Mohyeldin

-Ayman Mohyeldin (أيمن محيي الدين, /arz/) is an Egyptian-born American journalist, anchor and political commentator based in New York for NBC News and MS NOW.
-Previously the anchor of an MSNBC weekday afternoon show, Ayman Mohyeldin Reports (formerly MSNBC Live with Ayman Mohyeldin), he currently hosts Ayman on weekend evenings on MSNBC, and Fridays on Peacock.
-The show will air its final broadcast in late April 2025, after which Mohyeldin will co-host The Weekend Primetime with Elise Jordan, Catherine Rampell and Antonia Hylton.
+Ayman Mohyeldin (أيمن محيي الدين, /arz/) is an Egyptian-American journalist, anchor and political commentator based in New York for NBC News and MS NOW.
+Previously the anchor of an MSNBC weekday afternoon show, Ayman Mohyeldin Reports (formerly MSNBC Live with Ayman Mohyeldin), he hosted Ayman on weekend evenings on MSNBC, and Fridays on Peacock.
+The show aired its final broadcast in late April 2025.
+Mohyeldin also co-hosted The Weekend: Primetime with Elise Jordan, Catherine Rampell and Antonia Hylton.
+As of late June 2026, the show has aired its final broadcast but he remains with MS NOW.
 He previously worked for Al Jazeera and CNN.
 He was one of the first Western journalists allowed to enter and report on the handing over and trial of the deposed President of Iraq Saddam Hussein by the Iraqi Interim Government for crimes against humanity.
 Mohyeldin has also covered the 2008–2009 Gaza War as well as the Arab Spring.

 Early life

 Mohyeldin was born in Cairo, Egypt, to an Egyptian father, Medhat Mohyeldin, and a Palestinian mother, Abla Awwad.
 His father is a certified public accountant in Marietta, Georgia.
 Mohyeldin has an older brother, Ahmed, who is a resident neurosurgeon at the Ohio State University Wexner Medical Center and former professional soccer star for the Atlanta Silverbacks.
 Mohyeldin lived in Egypt until the age of 5 when his parents emigrated to the U.S. He attended North Cobb High School in Kennesaw, Georgia.

 Mohyeldin received his undergraduate education at American University in Washington, D.C., earning a BA in international relations with a focus on the European Union.
 He received an MA in international politics with a focus on Peace and Conflict Resolution.
 His graduate thesis was entitled "The News Media Paradigm in the War on Terrorism," and, in 2002, it was accepted by the International Association of Media Researchers Conference in Barcelona, Spain.
 He lived in Iraq from 2003 to 2005 as a foreign news producer with CNN.